Her Campus Logo Her Campus Logo

 Emerson '25

-Lily Brown is the Wellness Intern for Her Campus Media.
+Lily Brown is a National Writer for Her Campus Media.
 She writes for the Culture, Style, and Wellness verticals on the site, including Beauty, Decor, Digital, Entertainment, Experiences, Fashion, Mental Health, and Sex + Relationships coverage.
 Beyond Her Campus, Lily is a senior at Emerson College in Boston, MA, majoring in Journalism with a Publishing minor.
 She works as the Creative Director for the on-campus lifestyle publication, Your Magazine, where she establishes and curates the conceptual design and content for the entire publication ranging from style, romance, music, pop culture, personal identity, and college experiences.
-She has written and photographed for Your Mag along with several other on-campus magazines.
-Lily was recently recognized for her work on YM and awarded two EVVYs for Outstanding Print Publication.
 In her free time, Lily maybe spends a little too much time keeping a close eye on captivating red carpet and runway fashion, and binge-watching her favorite shows.
-She also enjoys expressing her thoughts through creative writing, exploring new destinations, and blasting Chappell Roan, Childish Gambino, Harry Styles, and Sabrina Carpenter on Spotify.
+She also enjoys expressing her thoughts through creative writing, exploring new destinations, and blasting Chappell Roan, Childish Gambino, Harry Styles, Sabrina Carpenter, and Sun Room on Spotify.